caltechlibrary/newt/newt-presentation.md

 - "Off the shelf" microservices can make application construction easier
 - Orchestrating the data pipeline in YAML seems reasonable
-- SQL turns some people off, extending Newt YAML could mitigate that
+- SQL turns some people off, extending Newt YAML gemerate SQL could mitigate that
 - Pandoc templates are simple to learn
-- Newt stack does not enhibit all the HTML5 goodness available for front-end- Moving from JavaScript on the front end to Pandoc templates and birds.yaml for the back in was a wash interms of lines of code
+- Newt stack does not enhibit HTML5 goodness available for front-end

 # An unexpected result